KBLX-FM: KRE-FM and KPAT-FM

 On April 29, 1949, the station signed on as KRE-FM.
-It mostly simulcast the programming of co-owned KRE 1400 AM (now KVTO).
+It mostly simulcast the programming of co-owned KRE (1400 AM).
 In 1962, the station changed its call letters to KPAT-FM.
 In 1973, it changed its call letters back to KRE-FM.
-Donnell Lewis, a Blues musician, approached KRE to do one night a week of Blues programming.
+Donnell Lewis, a blues musician, approached KRE to do one night a week of blues programming.

 The idea caught on.
-KRE-FM, which had previously played religious programs and Top 40 music, became one of the first commercial full-time "fusion" stations playing Blues, R&B, Latin pop, Reggae, Jazz and World Music.
+KRE-FM, which had previously played religious programs and Top 40 music, became one of the first commercial full-time "fusion" stations playing blues, R&B, Latin pop, reggae, jazz and world music.
 It supported local artists who frequently stopped by to visit with the deejays on the air to talk about new recordings and gigs.

 The station frequently produced live broadcasts out in the community, including at the Oakland Community School when Huey Newton came home from Cuba.
 The station was the first to break records by Pete and Sheila Escovedo, Bill Summers, Sylvester, and other Bay Area artists.
 When Inner City Broadcasting purchased the station, it eliminated the unique format and changed it to more mainstream urban sound with less interaction with local artists and the community.